 The encryption system has two basic parts.
-The first part is a set of symbols which stand for concepts, like the English word dog is a symbol standing for the concept dog.
-(Note that in French, the word chien stands for the concept dog, in Spanish, perro stands for the concept dog, and in Hiaki, a language spoken in southern Arizona and northern Mexico, the word chu'u is the symbol that stands for dog.)
+The first part is a set of symbols which stand for concepts, like the English word dog stands for the concept DOG.
+(Note that in French, the word chien stands for the concept DOG, in Spanish, perro stands for the concept DOG, and in Hiaki, a language spoken in southern Arizona and northern Mexico, chu'u stands for DOG.)
 These symbols are, of course, words.
-In spoken language, words are made up of sounds produced by the vocal cords, lips and tongue, but they don't have to be: sign languages use certain handshapes and motions as the building blocks of words.
+In spoken language, words are made up of sounds, but they don't have to be: sign languages use certain handshapes and motions as the building blocks of words.
 Any symbol can behave like a word if it's associated with an appropriate meaning.

 You can get pretty far, communication-wise, with just words, even without the second part of the encryption system.
 Chimpanzees trained in sign language can do pretty well at communicating ideas about their likes and dislikes, needs and wants, and about things in the immediate environment, using unstructured clusters of words.
 The second part of the encryption system, though, is what makes it infinitely versatile.
-There's a procedure for sticking symbols together to make up complex units that correspond to complex ideas: the meanings of the complex units derive from both the meanings of the symbols (part one) AND the rule used to combine them (part two).
-Crucially, these combining rules are recursive: they can construct complex units that contain other complex units of the same type (this is the cat that chased the rat that ate the malt that lay in the house that Jack built).
+There's a list of rules for sticking symbols together to make up complex units that correspond to complex ideas: the meanings of the complex units derive from the meanings of the symbols (part one) AND the rules used to combine them (part two).
+Crucially, these rules are recursive: they can construct elements that contain other elements of the same type (This is the cat that chased the rat that ate the malt that lay in the house that Jack built).
 Because they are recursive, these rules can create infinitely long and complex sentences.
 The rules are called syntax.
 By combining meaningful symbols in a structured, hierarchical way, syntax allows us to communicate about our plans, our beliefs, our hopes and fears, and our procedure for replacing a timing belt in a 1999 Toyota pickup truck.